 When we think of a healthy community we all have specific images and ideas that come to mind.
 There are several contributing factors the make up a healthy community and in order for a person or family to be successful and resilient they need a safe and secure place to live.
 In our opinion, a healthy, safe and affordable home is the foundation for success.
 Along with a safe home there is a need for a secure community that provides the basic needs for its residents.
 Those needs include access to healthy and affordable food, educational and financial opportunities, access to reliable transportation and healthcare, and parks to interact socially and participate in healthy activity, just to name a few.

 Community Interaction Quality of Life

-Through our interaction with the residents and local nonprofits we found a well-organized group of residents with established and active neighborhood associations.
-They have created a vison of what they would like to see of their community that culminated in the development of their own Quality of Life Plan outlining and defining the needs of the residents and ways they can be address.
+Through our interaction with residents and local nonprofits we found well-organized groups of established and active neighborhood associations.
+They have visions of what they would like to see of their community that culminated in the development of their own Quality of Life Plan outlining and defining the needs of the residents and ways they can be address.
 This includes plans to improve infrastructure like repairing streets, getting sidewalks, adding and replacing street lights and addressing the city owned lots.
 They also address the need for increasing social cohesion but creating more community assessable areas and hosting more events.
 Habitat was invited to lend our expertise in housing to give suggestions for the empty lots and major need for home repairs.
 We refer to the Quality of Life Plan often when developing new projects to ensure we are addressing and contributing to the needs of the community.